hyperstack-org/hyperstack/DOCS.md

 #### Auto Import

-If you use a lot of libraries and are using a Javascript tool chain with Webpack, having to import the libraries in both Hyperloop and Webpack is redundant and just hard work.
+If you use a lot of libraries and are using a Javascript tool chain with Webpack, having to import the libraries in both Hyperstack and Webpack is redundant and just hard work.

-Instead you can opt-in for *auto importing* Javascript components into Hyperloop as you need them.
+Instead you can opt-in for *auto importing* Javascript components into Hyperstack as you need them.
 Simply `require hyper-react/auto-import` immediately after you `require hyper-react`.

 Now you do not have to use component `imports` directive or `React::NativeLibrary` unless you need to rename a component.